binhe-lab/E036-ASR-H2O2/09-CTA1pr_TFBS_prediction/README.md

 ### Predicting BS in Yetfasco
 I went back to Yetfasco and did the sequence scan using the Skn7 and Msn4 motifs selected, with a background A/T% = 1 - 0.39 = 0.61

+The prediction result is stored in the `output` folder.

 ## Jinye's notes on her original analysis
 1. Go to the YetFasco website, choose scan sequence: http://yetfasco.ccbr.utoronto.ca/scanSeqs.php